‘Beware The Slenderman’ Documentary On HBO: Who Are Anissa Weier And Morgan Geyser?

-HBO’s documentary Beware The Slenderman tells the story of how two 12-year old girls became so fascinated with a horrific urban legend and turned it into a true crime murder.
+HBO’s documentary Beware The Slenderman tells the story of how two 12-year old girls became so fascinated with a horrific urban legend they turned it into a true crime murder.
 It was the summer of 2014 when Anna Weier and Morgan Geyser lured classmate Payton “Bella” Leutner into the woods near Waukesha, Wisconsin where they lived and stabbed their fellow sixth-grade classmate 19 times.

-Beware The Slenderman directed by Irene Taylor Brodsky debuted on HBO last night and painted a picture of what happened when two pre-teens became so fascinated with the urban legend that they almost killed Leutner in hopes that they would be worth to serve the urban legend Slender Man according to Vox.
+Beware The Slenderman is directed by Irene Taylor Brodsky.
+The documentary debuted on HBO last night and painted a picture of what happened when two pre-teens became so fascinated with the urban legend that they almost killed Leutner in hopes that they would be worthy to serve the urban legend, The Slender Man, according to Vox.

 In the new HBO documentary, the urban legend of the Slender Man was explored, as well as the perpetrators of the shocking attempted murder of their classmate.
 The lives of attackers Anissa Weier and Morgan Geyser, as well as the lives of their parents, are explored in what turns out to be less of a story of the evils children are capable of committing and more about the aftermath of the attempted murder and how it has affected their families.